jenmah/stock_exchange_homework/README.txt

 List all clients.
 You need to create the following classes:

-BROKERAGE
+BROKERAGE:
 name
 clients

-CLIENT
+CLIENT:
 name
 balance
-portfolios (clue, in your initialize assign this to an empty hash or an empty array) PORTFOLIO
+portfolios (clue, in your initialize assign this to an empty hash or an empty array)

+PORTFOLIO:
 name
-stocks (clue, in your initialize assign this to an empty hash or an empty array) STOCK
+stocks (clue, in your initialize assign this to an empty hash or an empty array)

+STOCK:
 no_of_shares
 stock_name
 share_price (Here are is link to some stock prices to reference: http://www.eoddata.com/stockList/NASDAQ.htm)

 Notes:
 Bob
 Total Balance: $ 750,000

 Bob’s Portfolios
 Tech Portfolio: AAPL, GOOG, AMZN
 Bank Portfolio: US Bank, TD Bank, BofA
 Energy Portfolio: GE, SolarWinds, GreenEnergie